balenaltd/handbook/Basic-tool-setup.md

 * Intercom
 * Zendesk

 There’s a distinction between primary and secondary services.
 You should have access to services of both categories but use the primary services on a daily basis.
 The secondary services will be used only in case of an “emergency”.
-Zendesk access specifically is given after the support on-boarding has been concluded.
+Zendesk access specifically is given after the support on-boarding process has been concluded.

 **Last but very important note!
 Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow (r/operations).**